 Norge.no is a guide to digital public services in Norway.
 The portal presents services from national and local government agencies.
 You can also find information about how public authorities communicate digitally with citizens.

 Norge.no links to digital public services across all sectors and levels of public administration in Norway.
 These digital services can be found via a search function, a topic menu or eight defined life situations.

-As of 2016, all Norwegian authorities at central government level must communicate digitally with citizens.
+Norwegian authorities at central government and most of the municipalities communicate digitally with citizens.
 Norway’s secure digital mailbox system is an important tool in enabling this to happen.
 Norge.no is, therefore, the main source of information for citizens on how to choose and set up a secure digital mailbox.

 To set up a secure digital mailbox, citizens need to have an electronic ID and to have their digital contact information registered in the Norwegian Digital Contact Information and Opt-out Register.
 More information about this is available via the “Digital mailbox” drop-down menu above.

 Digital communication by default

 Digital communication by default means that digital communication is the standard method of communication between public authorities and citizens in Norway.
 Norwegian e-government regulations, which came into force on 7 February 2014, have made this possible.
 The change from paper to digital communication aims to make daily life for citizens easier and public services better and quicker.